 Stephenson, an experienced educator and principal, started Stand UP in 2012.
 As co-author of Laughing Matters, a resource for students and teachers on integrating educational comedy into their classrooms and curriculums, she understood the potential of engaging students in this way.
 “I could see that a focus on happiness and humour was missing in schools,” she says.
 “The times were very serious.”

 In its current iteration, Stand UP is a six-week program that pairs “comedy coaches” with students.
-The coaches are professional comedians who volunteer their time.
-Students learn how to tell their own stories, using humour and levity.
+The coaches, professional comedians, teach students how to tell their own stories, using humour and levity.
 They script a two-minute routine, which is presented to a small group of peers.
 Some participants go on to do a comedy showcase for their entire grade cohort.
 Presentations are graded according to students’ storytelling and public speaking abilities.

 Ellen Walton, a Grade 7/8 teacher at North Kipling Junior Middle School in Etobicoke, believes that giving students the opportunity to discuss their own lives in front of their peers is the most impactful aspect of the program.
 “At that age, students aren’t as willing to share about their lives, ” she says.
 “They’ll talk about gaming, what they bought, what they watched.
 But not things that other people might not value, such as personal anecdotes about their parents or siblings.
 And putting value on their lives is a boost to their mental health.”